Movement matters – Keeping joints healthy, the Skinner’s way!

 The simplest way that nutrition can help is by making sure your dog has a lean, fit body condition.
 The careful use of feeding guides and balancing food intake with activity levels can help to keep your dog in a fit, healthy shape.

 You might want to look at adding omega three fatty acids to the diet, which can be useful for joint support (Skinner’s Field & Trial Salmon and Rice has enhanced levels of omega three fatty acids).
-Other ingredients such as glucosamine and chondroitin (included in Field & Trial Large Bite, Light and Senior and the entire Skinner’s Field & Trial Sensitive range) or Joint Aid (included in Field & Trial Maintenance Plus and Turkey and Rice) might also be useful to support joint health and overall movement.
+Other ingredients such as glucosamine and chondroitin Included in Light and Senior and the entire Skinner’s Field & Trial Sensitive range) or Joint Aid (included in Field & Trial Maintenance Plus and Turkey and Rice) might also be useful to support joint health and overall movement.

 If you would like additional advice about how to support your dog’s joint health through nutrition, our friendly, experienced nutrition team would be delighted to help you!